2008–09 Manchester United F.C. season: Premier League

 United's next game was played away against Newcastle United.
-Van der Sar was back in goal, having missed the previous two games (the League game against Blackburn and the League Cup Final against Tottenham Hotspur).
+Van der Sar was back in goal, having missed the previous two games (the league game against Blackburn and the League Cup Final against Tottenham Hotspur).
 However, his clean sheet record finally came to an end after just 9 minutes as Peter Løvenkrands opened the scoring for Newcastle.
 Obafemi Martins should have put Newcastle 2–0 up, but he slid his shot wide and was made to pay as Wayne Rooney slotted home midway through the first half, which ended 1–1.
 The game was slightly marred by two questionable challenges, late in the first half, by Newcastle's Steven Taylor, who first appeared to hit Cristiano Ronaldo with his arm and then, moments later, slid a dangerous tackle in on Michael Carrick.
 However, despite some anger from players such as Rio Ferdinand and Wayne Rooney, Taylor only received a single yellow card.
 The second half started brightly, and Dimitar Berbatov scored what proved to be the winner just before the hour mark after Taylor mis-hit a back-pass.
 Neither team could manage another goal and the game ended 2–1 to Manchester United.

-The Reds' next Premier League encounter saw the visit of Liverpool to Old Trafford which brought the two main title contenders head-to-head.
+The Reds' next league encounter saw the visit of Liverpool to Old Trafford, bringing the two main title contenders head-to-head.
 United started the match brightly and took the lead on 23 minutes when Park Ji-sung was brought down in the penalty area by Pepe Reina and referee Alan Wiley pointed to the spot, where Cristiano Ronaldo converted the penalty kick to Reina's right.
-The lead only lasted five minutes, however, as Nemanja Vidić failed to deal with a long ball from Liverpool's Martin Škrtel and Fernando Torres punished his error with a cool finish past United goalkeeper Edwin van der Sar.
-The match went from bad to worse for the hosts just before the break when Patrice Evra tripped Steven Gerrard in the penalty area and Gerrard scored the resulting spot kick.
-After the break, United drove at Liverpool in an attempt to find an equaliser, but Vidić was sent off after hauling down Gerrard on the edge of the penalty area and Fábio Aurélio scored the free kick to give Liverpool a 3–1 lead.
-In injury time, Andrea Dossena compounded United's misery by chipping Van der Sar to score Liverpool's fourth and close the gap at the top of the table to four points.
+The lead only lasted five minutes, however, as Nemanja Vidić failed to deal with a long ball from Liverpool's Martin Škrtel and Fernando Torres punished his error with a cool finish past Edwin van der Sar to level the scores.
+Things went from bad to worse for the hosts just before the break when Patrice Evra tripped Steven Gerrard in the penalty area, where Gerrard scored the resulting spot kick; Van der Sar went the right way, diving to his left, but the ball was out of his reach.
+After the break, United drove at Liverpool in an attempt to find an equaliser, but Vidić was sent off after hauling down Gerrard on the edge of the penalty area and Fábio Aurélio scored the subsequent free kick to give Liverpool a 3–1 lead.
+In injury time, Andrea Dossena took advantage of Reina's goal kick and chipped Van der Sar to score Liverpool's fourth and close the gap at the top of the table to four points.